Everything you missed at the March 2 Long Beach council meeting

 “A state audit is the only way to provide justice for workers like me to ensure this type of abuse never happens again,” Chavez said.

 Many are calling for an independent audit by the State’s joint legislative audit committee to investigate the complaints.
-The council’s resolution will also voice support the independent audit.
+The council’s resolution will also voice support for the independent audit.

 “We stand in support of their asks and their passion for having a fair process in which to voice their story and be able to have some spotlight on what they experienced,” Councilmember Suzie Price said.
 “And hope that that objective overview will result in a positive impact for these individuals as well as for the organization.”